azeldaniel/COMP3607-2020/README.md

 ## Week 3

-Practice with [SOLID](https://medium.com/mindorks/solid-principles-explained-with-examples-79d1ce114ace) design principles (theory and code examples).
+Practice with the [SOLID](https://medium.com/mindorks/solid-principles-explained-with-examples-79d1ce114ace) design principles (theory and code examples).

+## Week 4

+More practice with the SOLID design principles.